 Hon.
-Pamela Gross: Quana, Mr. Chairman and quana for the question.
-The increase is due to the salary and the Nunavut Teachers Association adjustment, the business case to student ratio formula as well as the Nunavut Employees Union Collective Agreement adjustment.
+Pamela Gross: Quana, Mr. Chairman.
+Quana for the question.
+The increase is due to the salary and the Nunavut Teachers Association adjustment, the business case to student ratio formula as well as the Nunavut Employees Union collective agreement adjustment.
 Quana, Mr. Chairman.

 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
-I also thank the minister. (interpretation ends) On Priorities 2023-24, bullet 1 "Implement the standardized principal's report across all schools."
-Are they not standardized? (interpretation) Thank you, Mr. Chairman.
+I also thank the minister. (interpretation ends) On Priorities 2023-24, bullet 1, "Implement the standardized principal's report across all schools," are they not standardized? (interpretation) Thank you, Mr. Chairman.

 Hon.
-Pamela Gross: Quana, Mr. Chairman and quana for the question.
+Pamela Gross: Quana, Mr. Chairman.
+Quana for the question.
 The principal's monthly report is now standardized and it's an online fillable form for our principals to do every month.
 That report allows the department to ensure that all schools' learning objectives and Inuit Qaujimajatuqangit and the departmental priorities are incorporated into our schools.
 Quana, Mr. Chairman.

 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
-Thank you, minister. (interpretation ends) Same bullet on the Priority 2023-24, continue to support of implementing of a made-in-Nunavut curriculum in the language of instruction implementation plan, ensures consistency and quality curriculum development across Nunavut's schools, including focus on career planning and pre-employment work experience.
-Does this include the Grade 12 final exam? (interpretation) Thank you, Mr. Chairman.
+Thank you, minister. (interpretation ends) Same bullet on the Priority 2023-24, "Continue to support the implementation of the made-in-Nunavut curriculum and the Language of Instruction (LOI) Implementation Plan and ensure consistency and quality in curriculum delivery across schools, including a focus on career planning, and pre-employment work experience."
+Does this include the grade 12 final exam? (interpretation) Thank you, Mr. Chairman.